ajpartner/The-Bible-Plugin/README.md

-# Bible-Brain-WP-Plugin
+# The Bible Plugin
-WordPress Plugin for a Bible Reading interface using the Bible Brain / Digital Bible Platform API
+WordPress Plugin for a Bible Reading interface initially using the Bible Brain / Digital Bible Platform API